Dr Emma 膶ernis BA, MSc, DClinPsy, DPhil

 Research

-• Psychosocial causal and maintenance factors
+• psychosocial causal and maintenance factors of dissociation,

-• Evaluation of plausible intervention techniques
+• development and evaluation of intervention techniques for reducing dissociation,

 Other activities